brilla-ai/brilla-ai/question-answering/README.md

 The answers are displayed within the application.

 ## Requirements
-Before using the QA system, you will need have checked the following:
+To use the QA System, you will need the following:

 1. A valid [ngrok](https://ngrok.com/) account.
 2. An authentication token provided by ngrok, which you will copy into the code.